DoctorZheng/DoctorZheng.github.io/index.md

 ## Research Project
 * 2025.01-2028.12  &nbsp; &nbsp;  The National Natural Science Foundation of China (Research on the method of invisible QR code anti-counterfeiting label recognition based on multiple anti-counterfeiting authentication mechanism) (PI)

+* 2025.01-2028.12  &nbsp; &nbsp;  The Natural Science Foundation of Hubei (Research on Recognition Methods and Key Technologies for Integrating Explicit and Hidden Anti-counterfeiting Codes) (PI)

 * 2022.08-2024.08  &nbsp; &nbsp;  The Science and Technology Research Project of Hubei (China) Education Department (Research on anti-counterfeiting identification based on spatial frequency domain bayesian inference model) (PI)

 * 2021.09-2023.09  &nbsp; &nbsp;  The Science Research Project of Wuhan Institute of Technology (Research on Authenticity Identification of Anti counterfeiting Patterns Based on Digital Image Processing) (PI)